Pence says "I don't remember any pressure" on state governors after 2020 election

 "I did check in, with not only Gov. Ducey, but other governors and states that were going through the legal process of reviewing their election results," Pence told "Face the Nation" moderator Margaret Brennan.
 "But there was no pressure involved.
 Margaret, I was calling to get an update.
 I passed along that information to the president.
 It was no more, no less, than that."

-When asked if he had been pressured by Trump to (different word here—let's use "prod" or "push"-MH) Ducey to change the election results in Arizona, Pence said no.
+When asked if he had been pressured by Trump to push Ducey to change the election results in Arizona, Pence said no.

 "No, I don't remember any pressure," Pence said.